rackerlabs/docs-cloud-databases/apidocs/dev-guide/general-api-info/monitoring-cloud-databases.rst

 There is a 1:1 mapping of Cloud Databases to monitoring entities.
 The monitoring entity has a field called ``agent_id`` that is the same as the Cloud Database ``instance id``.

-A user can list the monitoring checks available on the monitoring entity by calling the monitoring API List Checks call as described at http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/service-checks.html#service-checks-list.
+A user can list the monitoring checks available on the monitoring entity by calling the monitoring API List Checks call as described at :rax-devdocs:`List checks for an entity <cloud-monitoring/v1/developer-guide/#list-checks-for-an-entity>`.

 The following monitoring checks are available to users: